 Organic lawn fertilizer feeds the soil instead, improving soil health by encouraging the growth of beneficial organisms.
 This, in turn, improves the health of lawn grasses, leading to stronger, more disease- and pest-resistant turf.

 Synthetic pesticides, herbicides, and fungicides can be very effective, quickly killing weeds and insects, and treating diseases.
-Organic treatments may take longer to make a visible impact and may need more applications.
+In contrast, organic treatments may take longer to make a visible impact and may need more applications.
 But inorganic chemical treatments have been linked to diseases in humans, pets, and wildlife, as well as the death of important pollinators.

 Pesticides, herbicides, and insecticides are all created to kill – so it makes sense that they would have ill effects on other living things.